max-hill/virus-project/readme.md

 	```

+Then move all output files to the `data` directory.

 ### Visualizing the Tree
 Here we attempt to visualize the tree made by IQ-TREE, which is located in the file `BHV1-plus-BHV5-outgroup-alignment.fasta.treefile`